yassine618/EduExo-control/README.md

 -In this project, we aim to create several control methods, to control the exoskeleton.
 We used the real-time data provided by the EMG sensor measurements to predict the intention of the user and implement an EMG controller.
 -Here are some Arduino libraries created that can be useful for further development of the exoskeleton.

+-In this Respository, we find some libraries related to the Actuators and the Sensors used in this project.